alstn12088/Sym-NCO/README.md

 # Sym-NCO: Leveraging Symmetricity for Neural Combinatorial Optimization

-Sym-NCO is deep reinforcement learning-based neural combinatorial optimization scheme by exploiting symmetric nature of combinatorial optimization.
+Sym-NCO is deep reinforcement learning-based neural combinatorial optimization scheme that exploits the symmetric nature of combinatorial optimization.

-Before reading our code, we strongly recommend to read code of [AM](https://github.com/wouterkool/attention-learn-to-route) and [POMO](https://github.com/yd-kwon/POMO/tree/master/NEW_py_ver) which is base of our code.
+Before reading our code, we strongly recommend reading the code of [AM](https://github.com/wouterkool/attention-learn-to-route) and [POMO](https://github.com/yd-kwon/POMO/tree/master/NEW_py_ver) which is base of our code.

 ## Sym-NCO-POMO

-Sym-NCO is extended method of POMO.
-POMO will gives powerful performances in TSP.
-Sym-NCO can improves POMO at CVRP, slightly at TSP.
+Sym-NCO is an extended method of POMO.
+POMO will give powerful performances in TSP.
+Sym-NCO can improve POMO at CVRP and slightly at TSP.

 ### TSP